hypersoft/pointer-stack/README.md

    00. pointer\_stack_reverse

-	  Physically, reverses the order of all elements after "packing".
-This operation is not effected by "lock" as it will not invalidate the primary pointer.<br><br>
+	  Physically, reverses the order of all elements after "packing" to the current defined parameters.
+This operation is not effected by "lock" as it will not result in an operation that relocates the PointerStack element buffer.<br><br>

    00. pointer\_stack_invert